Mission, Goals & Expected Outcomes

 - Program completion

-90% of enrolled Interns will complete all program requirements within 150% of the time planned for completion or 16.5 months after their internship begins.
-(The CSULB Internship is 37.5 weeks which equals 11 months, mid-August to Mid-July.)
+90% of enrolled Interns will complete all program requirements within 150% of the time planned for completion or 12 months after the program begins.
+(The CSULB MS/IPND is a two year program)

 - Graduate employment